watermelonich/weather-app/README.md

 # weather-app
-The Swift Weather App is a feature-rich iOS 15 application developed in Swift using Xcode.
+The Swift Weather App is a feature-rich iOS application developed in Swift using Xcode.
+It addresses the need for a user-friendly and accurate weather information platform.
+Key features include real-time weather data, location services, an intuitive interface, multi-location support, weather forecasts, and alerts.
+The app demonstrates proficiency in Swift programming, Xcode development, API integration, UI design, location services, and notifications.
+It offers users a convenient solution for accessing weather information tailored to their preferences and locations.